biawatkaran/.dotfiles/README.md

 ## Troubleshooting
 * shell got f* up, then `wsl -d your-distro` from powershell should give you an exact error
-  * I messed up my zsh with nixos, so temp `wsl -d Ubuntu -e chsh` brought that back to life
+  * I messed up my zsh with nixos,
+    * so temp `wsl -d Ubuntu -e chsh` brought that back to life by fixing problem
+    * /home/kbiawat/.nix-profile/bin/zsh itself was not present
+      * had to run Nix Setup section results/activate etc again, luckily /nix/store etc were already present
+      * ran zap again from Overall section that backedup my .zshrc file, i had to restore that
+* Installed ohmyzsh using nix
+  * "/nix/store/hg81kn8jkhgsq794z2mvcsxgppjrz5r0-oh-my-zsh-2024-05-03/share/oh-my-zsh" #found using `la /nix/store | grep oh-my-zsh`
+  * then `bin/install` did the ohmyzsh installation
+  * then `mv ~/.zshrc.pre-oh-my-zsh ~/.zshrc`